-- 104.108.
-Certain individuals may encounter difficulties in providing evidence of their Guernsey residential address using the sources identified above.
-Examples of such individuals include: - seasonal workers who do not have a permanent residential address in Guernsey; - individuals living in Guernsey in accommodation provided by their employer, with family (for example, in the case of minors), or in care homes, who may not pay directly for utility services; or - Guernsey students living in university, college, school, or shared accommodation, who may not pay directly for utility services. - 105.109.
+- 110. Certain individuals may encounter difficulties in providing evidence of their Guernsey residential address using the sources identified above.
+Examples of such individuals include: - seasonal workers who do not have a permanent residential address in Guernsey; - individuals living in Guernsey in accommodation provided by their employer, with family (for example, in the case of minors), or in care homes, who may not pay directly for utility services; or - Guernsey students living in university, college, school, or shared accommodation, who may not pay directly for utility services. - 5.111.
 Where an individual has a valid reason for being unable to produce the requested documentation, and who would otherwise be excluded from accessing prescribed and products, identification procedures should provide for alternative means of verifying an individual's Guernsey residential address.
 The following are examples of alternative methods of verifying identity: - a letter from the head of the household at which the individual resides confirming that the applicant lives at that Guernsey address, setting out the relationship between the applicant and the head of the household, together with evidence that the head of the household resides at the address; - a letter from the residential home or care home confirming residence of the applicant; - a certificate of lawful residence or a Housing Licence; - a letter from a director or manager of the Guernsey employer that confirms residence at a stated Guernsey address, and indicates the expected duration of employment.
 In the case of a seasonal worker, the worker's residential address in his country of origin should also be obtained and, if possible, also verified; or - in the case of a Guernsey student, a letter from a Guernsey resident parent or a copy of the acceptance letter for a place at the college/university.
 The student's residential address in Guernsey should also be obtained and, if possible, also verified.

-4.5 Non Face-to-Face Individual Clients
+4.5 Non Face-to-FaceResident Individual Clients

-106.110.
-In order to meet the requirements of Regulation 5 a prescribed business must take adequate measures to manage and mitigate the specific risks of non face-to-face business relationships or occasional transactions, i.e. where the client is not a Guernsey resident who is physically present when establishing a relationship or undertaking a transaction.

-107.111.
-See Sections 6.2.1 and 6.2.2 for information on the provisions applicable to faceto-face individuals who meet the criteria for reduced or simplified CDD measures to be applied.
+- 112. In order to meet the requirements of Regulation 5 a prescribed business must take adequate measures to manage and mitigate the specific risks of non face to face business relationships or occasional transactions with a client who is not a Guernsey resident., i.e. where the client is not a Guernsey resident who is physically present when establishing a relationship or undertaking a transaction. - 113.
+See Sections 6.2.1 and 6.2.2 for information on the provisions applicable to face to-face individuals Guernsey residents who meet the criteria for reduced or simplified CDD measures to be applied.